shawnnguyenmck/shawnnguyenmck.github.io/README.md

 3. Adding fault tolerance onto previous implementation - meaning it can work even with network partitions between cluster nodes.
 4. Implement a data efficient mechanism to reduce network traffic.
 We'll need to make tradeoffs between efficiency and latency.

-At the end of the second week,  we've learned how data can be replicated in a scalable, reliable, simple way, by implementing the gossip protocol.
+At the end of the second week, we've applied concepts around scalable, reliable, performant data replication, by implementing the gossip protocol.